gaborn57/chl/README.md

 -I /regexp/

-for filtering device name based on the regular expression
+(I => Identity) for filtering device name based on the regular expression

 -F db_field=db_value

-only device matching specfied db_value for db_field
+(F => Field) only device matching specfied db_value for db_field

 example of my db_fields : environment, is_virtual, serverroom, osversion, ...

+this script filters first on db_fields.
+If many of them, the relation is AND then on Identites.
+If many of them, the relation is OR